Course Outline

 Level of Instruction: Intermediate

-Author Information: Brooke Eguia, BS, MS, HT(ASCP), HTL(ASCP) is the Pathology Technical Supervisor at Fairview Southdale Hospital in Edina, Minnesota.
+Author Information: Brooke Eguia, BS, MS, HTL(ASCP) is the Pathology Technical Supervisor at Fairview Southdale Hospital in Edina, Minnesota.
 She graduated from St. Cloud State University with a Bachelor of Science degree in general biology and from Capella University with a Master of Science in Human Service with a specialization in Health Care Administration.
 During her time as an undergraduate, Brooke's interests and studies focused on histologic techniques and gross anatomic dissection.
 Acting as a primary health career mentor to high school students, Brooke satisfied her desire for training and teaching histotechnicians and also worked as adjunct faculty at Rasmussen College as a Medical Assistant laboratory techniques instructor.
 Most recently, she has focused on proctoring histology students in clinical/classroom progress and exam preparation.

-Reviewer Information: Kristen Meyer, HTL(ASCP)CM, QIHCCM is the manager of the anatomic pathology services at Kaiser Permanente Northwest Region.
+Reviewer Information: Kristen Meyer, HTL(ASCP)CMQIHCCM is the manager of the anatomic pathology services at Kaiser Permanente Northwest Region.